What does it take to lose weight and keep it off when you’re addicted to junk food?

 The Dopamine Droop when you need a food fix

-And boy was I surprised when I realized I had all the traits and that I was actually physically and emotionally addicted to certain foods that triggered overeating.
-I was one of those people who is especially sensitive and has to stay off of all processed foods for life.
+And boy was I surprised when I realized I had all the traits and that I was physically and emotionally addicted to certain foods that triggered overeating.
+I am one of those people who is especially sensitive and has to stay off of processed foods for life, and I am okay with that.
+It’s a relief now that I know what is going on.

 The food addiction spectrum